BSUIR-team/ENS-frontend/README.md

 Redux
 Axios

-# The development is still in progress...
+# The development is finished